 What is naan bread?

-This gluten free naan bread is inspired by the traditional version but is not 100% authentic naan since it is not made with wheat flour, eggs or vegetable oil.
+This gluten-free naan bread is inspired by the traditional version but is not 100% authentic naan since it is not made with wheat flour, eggs, or vegetable oil.

-This recipe is made a little healthier by using gluten free flour, greek yogurt and coconut milk.
+This recipe is made a little healthier by using gluten-free flour, greek yogurt, and coconut milk.
 There is also no yeast in this recipe which is great for people that prefer yeast-free bread.

-Is Naan Bread Gluten Free?
+Is Authentic Naan Bread Gluten Free?

-Traditional naan bread is not usually gluten free.
-Additionally, I was not able to find any gluten free versions at any grocery stores or online.
-This is why I needed to come up with my own gluten free version.
-This naan recipe is gluten free and so easy to make!
+Traditional naan bread is not usually gluten-free.
+Additionally, I was not able to find any gluten-free versions at any grocery stores or online.
+This is why I needed to come up with my own gluten-free version.
+This naan recipe is gluten-free and so easy to make!

-How to make homemade gluten free naan bread
+How to make gluten-free naan bread

 - Mix up the wet ingredients in a medium bowl.